youluoyemu/BluetoothRWDemo/README.md

 # BluetoothRWDemo
-A demo with reading and writing of bluetooth
+A demo about reading and writing with bluetooth